CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

 * For updating the macro, copy paste the macro stanza in the `$SPLUNK_HOME/etc/apps/cyences_app_for_splunk/local/macros.conf`.
 (Create the file in the local directory if not present already.)

+Note - For the complete information about the configuration and usage refer to App's documentation.

 DATA COLLECTION
 -------------